woltemade/mnemonic_brute/README.md

 # mnemonic_brute

-Brute force find valid mnemonics knowing only one mnemonic word if 12th is wrong.
-Using Path and Password variables, it will generate the first address of each mnemonic and check if it is the same as the address supplied in .en file.
+Brute force find valid mnemonics knowing only one mnemonic word of 12th is wrong.
+Using Path and Password variables, it will generate the first address of each mnemonic and check if it is the same as the address supplied in .env file.

 ## Prerequisites